TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 For submission, please create a zip file containing:

 - Your AI's jar file (if you use java)
-- Source code (.java for a Java AI or .py for a Python AI) and/or
+- Source code (for training AI and evaluating AI, in .java for a Java AI or .py for a Python AI) and/or
 - File-I/O folder with the same name as your AI
 - A README file that describes the environment, file structure, and instruction to run your AI